menu icon

 Berry Fruit Roll-Ups

-When the fruit is dry and ready to be rolled, you can lay a piece of wax paper across it, roll the fruit in it and then slice it into individual rolls.
+When the fruit is dry and ready to be rolled, you can lay a piece of parchment or wax paper across it, roll the fruit in it and then slice it into individual rolls.
 Or, you can slice each roll and create strips of wax paper to roll them up in.
 Either way works.

 Make this plant-based by using maple syrup instead of honey.

-Servings: 12 roll-ups
+Servings 12 roll-ups

 Ingredients